anshulthakur02/Credit-Risk-Analysis-using-Machine-Learning/README.md

 Two things quickly stand out upon looking at this box plot.
 We can clearly see that those who don’t default have a lower loan to income ratio mean value across all loan grades; which doesn’t come as a surprise.
 Also that no borrowers with loan grade G were able to repay their loan.

 Before  getting into model training, I need to make sure that all of our variables are numerical given that some of the models I am going to use cannot operate on label data.
-I will simply do this using the one-hot encoding method.
+I will simply do this using the one-hot encoding method and then proceed to split the dataset into a train and test split.

+### Model training and evaluation

+In this section, I’ll be training and testing 3 models, namely KNN, logistic regression and XGBoost and then evaluate their performance at predicting loan defaults and their probability.

+First, let's build the models and look at some evaluation metrics for assessing the model’s ability to predict class labels, i.e., default or no default.